mozilla/gecko-dev/docs/contributing/pocket-guide-shipping-firefox.rst

 `Firefox Nightly <https://whattrainisitnow.com/release/?version=nightly>`__ offers access to the latest cutting edge features still under active development.
-Released every 12 hours with all the changes that have :ref:`landed <landing>` on mozilla-central for Desktop and on `main in firefox-android <https://github.com/mozilla-mobile/firefox-android/tree/main>`__ for Android.
+Released every 12 hours with all the changes that have :ref:`landed <landing>` on mozilla-central for Desktop and Android.

 Every `4 weeks <https://whattrainisitnow.com/calendar/>`__, we
 :ref:`merge <merge>` the code from mozilla-central to our